HyperSprite/web-dev-tooling/git/README.md

 You can have this on your local machine as easy as ```git clone https://github.com/HyperSprite/git-notes.git```

 ###Git learning resources

-[Codecademy](https://www.codecademy.com/learn/learn-git) - Interactive, nothing to install, basic if you don't get the **Pro** plan (I don't have a Pro plan, can't say how good that is).
+ - [Codecademy](https://www.codecademy.com/learn/learn-git) - Interactive, nothing to install, basic if you don't get the **Pro** plan (I don't have a Pro plan, can't say how good that is).
-[FreeCodeCamp](https://www.freecodecamp.com/challenges/save-your-code-revisions-forever-with-git) - The real deal, you will work with a real github repo and get your name on the contributors list.
+ - [FreeCodeCamp](https://www.freecodecamp.com/challenges/save-your-code-revisions-forever-with-git) - The real deal, you will work with a real github repo and get your name on the contributors list.

 ###Tools

-I love the [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt) tool.
+ - [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt)  - I love the bash-git-prompt tool.
 It makes git on the command line just that much better.

-Windows users maybe [GitHub Desktop](https://desktop.github.com/) is for you.
+ - [GitHub Desktop](https://desktop.github.com/) - Windows users maybe GitHub Desktop is for you.
 I can't say for sure, I'm on linux.

 >Note: Even if you never plan to put something out on Github or share it with anyone else. **Never** put **anything** in a git repo that you don't want public without first adding it to the .gitignore file and testing that it is working properly.
 See **Ignoring Files** below for more information.